Hard drives binned by Kanagawa Prefecture containing personal info sold in online auction | The Japan Times

-YOKOHAMA – Eighteen hard disk drives discarded by the Kanagawa Prefectural Government that contained the personal information pertaining to an unspecified number of individuals have been sold in an internet auction, local government officials said Friday.
+YOKOHAMA – In a large-scale data breach, 18 hard drives that were used by the Kanagawa Prefectural Government and contained the personal information of an unspecified number of people, were sold in an internet auction, prefectural officials said Friday.

-The hard drives were sold online by an employee of a Tokyo-based information equipment recycling company, which was commissioned to scrap them, with nine of them retrieved by the prefecture, but nine others remain unaccounted for.
+The hard drives were sold online by an employee of a Tokyo-based electronics recycling company, which was commissioned to scrap them.
+Nine have been retrieved by the prefecture, but the rest remain unaccounted for.

-The situation first came to light after a man who bought nine of them contacted the local government.
-Officials in the prefecture are now asking that anyone who may have unwittingly come into possession of the data not disclose any of the information.
+The situation first came to light after a man contacted the local government after buying nine of them.
+Officials in the prefecture are now asking that anyone who may have unwittingly come into possession of the data refrain from disclosing any of the information.

-The information equipment company has been consulting with police and may file a criminal complaint against the employee, according to the prefecture.
-Under terms of the contract, the devices should have been destroyed, but the employee sold them to earn extra money for himself.
+The recycling company has been consulting with police and may file a criminal complaint against the employee, according to the prefecture.
+Under terms of the contract the devices should have been destroyed, but the employee sold them to earn extra money.

-The size of data in the retrieved devices totals 27 terabytes.
-The data included individuals’ names, addresses, tax payment records for automobiles, notification of tax investigation with names of companies, as well as records of the prefectures’ operations.
+The size of the data in the retrieved devices totals 27 terabytes.
+The data included individuals’ names, addresses, tax payment records for automobiles, tax investigation notifications with names of companies, as well as records of the prefecture’s operations.

 The hard drives had been used for data sharing servers at the prefectural government office and were replaced with new ones in the spring.